John Dickinson: Social and religious views

-Jane Calvert has contended that Dickinson was arguably an early feminist, partly because of his Quaker culture.
-He believed that women were spiritually equal to men and that they deserved equal religious rights.
-Unlike many men in the era, he took political counsel from women, particularly from his wife and his mother.
-Dickinson was also good friends with Quaker feminist Susanna Wright and was a correspondent of Catharine Macaulay and Mercy Otis Warren.
+Jane Calvert has argued that Dickinson was an early feminist, partly attributable to Quaker culture.
+He believed that women were spiritually equal to men and deserved equal religious rights.
+Unlike many men of the era, Dickinson sought and took political counsel from women, particularly from his wife and his mother.
+Dickinson was also good friends with Quaker feminist Susanna Wright and corresponded with Catharine Macaulay and Mercy Otis Warren.
 He encouraged both Warren and Macaulay to continue writing.
-He additionally bought books that detailed the lives of strong Quaker women.
+He bought books that detailed the lives of strong Quaker women.
 As a lawyer, Dickinson often defended poor women in court, including Rachel Francisco, a "free mollato" who had been charged with infanticide.
-In 1776, while drafting the Articles of Confederation, he proposed the first gender inclusive language in an American constitution.
-In the proposed religious liberty clause, he wrote "No person or persons in any Colony living peaceably under the Civil Government shall be molested or prejudiced in his or their {his or her} persons or Estate for his or her religious persuasion or Practise, nor be compelled to frequent or maintain or contribute to maintain any religious Worship, Place of Worship, or Ministry, contrary to his or her Mind."
+In 1776, while drafting the Articles of Confederation, Dickinson proposed the first gender inclusive language in an American constitution.
+In the proposed religious liberty clause, he wrote "No person or persons in any Colony living peaceably under the Civil Government shall be molested or prejudiced in his or their [his or her] persons or Estate for his or her religious persuasion or Practise, nor be compelled to frequent or maintain or contribute to maintain any religious Worship, Place of Worship, or Ministry, contrary to his or her Mind."

 Almanac

 Delaware elections were held October 1 and members of the General Assembly took office on October 20 or the following weekday.
-The State Legislative Council was created in 1776 and its Legislative Councilmen had a three-year term.
+The State Legislative Council was created in 1776, and its legislative councilmen served a three-year term.
 Beginning in 1792, it was renamed the State Senate.
 State Assemblymen had a one-year term.
 The whole General Assembly chose the state president for a three-year term.

-Pennsylvania elections were held in October as well.
+Pennsylvania elections were also held in October.
 Assemblymen had a one-year term.
 The Pennsylvania Supreme Executive Council was created in 1776, and counsellors were popularly elected for three-year terms.
 A joint ballot of the Pennsylvania General Assembly and the Council chose the president from among the twelve counsellors for a one-year term.
-Both assemblies chose the Continental Congressmen for a one-year term as well as the delegates to the U.S. Constitution Convention.
+Both assemblies chose the Continental Congressmen for a one-year term as well as the delegates to the Constitutional Convention, which convened in Philadelphia from May 25 to September 17, 1787.